TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 The following steps make up the whole system :

-1] Creating a bag of words
+1] Creating a bag of words and finding Euledian Distance between every title 2] Creating a TF-IDF system and then finding Eucledian Distance between every title 3] Using the VGG16 pre-trained Neural Network to do image comparison and then applying the Eucledian distance method.
+4] Finally merging all the above methods and giving weights to all of the above methods and finding the best solution.

 ```diff
 + this will be highlighted in green